 working with our supply chain to reduce the energy and materials needed to construct and maintain our assets

 increasing the efficiency of our equipment

 making better use of the by-products from water treatment processes

 generating renewable energy to help power our operations.

 Our region’s flat geography means it takes a huge amount of power to take water from the environment, treat it and pump it to customers.
 We then need to collect, treat and return recycled water safely to the environment.
 Generating our own electricity from renewable sources helps us significantly reduce carbon emissions, as well as cutting our operational costs.

-Renewable energy generation forms a key component of our broader energy strategy and represents a significant step towards our ambitious goal of becoming a carbon neutral organisation by 2050.
+Renewable energy generation forms a key component of our broader energy strategy and represents a significant step towards our ambitious goal of becoming carbon neutral as an organisation by 2030.

-We have ten existing sludge treatment centres and Combined Heat and Power (CHP) engines which create energy from the gas released as a by-product of the water recycling process.
+We have ten existing sludge treatment centres, which use Combined Heat and Power (CHP) engines to create energy from the gas released as a by-product of the water recycling process.

 Through our bio-resources strategy we are maximising the generation of renewable energy from these by-products, and we are also working with the agricultural sector to recycle these nutrients to land.
 Most of the renewable energy generated is used to power on site operations, with any excess being exported to the local electricity networks.

 We have a growing number of solar arrays installed on our operational sites.
 We also are trialling an energy storage solution allowing us to store excess solar energy generated during the day in batteries and use it at other times, helping us to reduce our reliance on energy from the grid.